cotrin8672/SophisticatedMAS/README.md

 4. **Done!**
     - Gear matching your settings will be automatically salvaged
     - Materials will appear in your backpack

+### Gem Compacting Upgrade

+1. **Craft the Gem Compacting Upgrade**
+    - Check your in-game recipe viewer (JEI/REI) for the recipe

+2. **Install it in your backpack**
+    - Open your Sophisticated Backpack
+    - Go to the Upgrades tab
+    - Place the Gem Compacting Upgrade in an upgrade slot

+3. **Done!**
+    - Three lower-tier gems will be automatically compacted into one higher-tier gem
+    - Compacted gems will appear in your backpack

 ## Issues & Support